ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 - [EMNLP 2023] [The Curious Case of Hallucinatory (Un)answerability: Finding Truths in the Hidden States of Over-Confident Large Language Models](https://arxiv.org/abs/2310.11877) *Aviv Slobodkin* et.al.
 18 Oct 2023

   >Investigate whether models already represent questions’ (un)answerablility when producing answers (Yes)

+- [ICML 2024] [Thermometer: Towards Universal Calibration for Large Language Models](https://arxiv.org/abs/2403.08819) *Maohao Shen et.al.* 20 Feb 2024

+  > An MLP is used to predict an appropriate temperature for each task, performing **temperature scaling.** It requires training on the training set and relies on ground-truth answers.

 - [ICLR 2024] [INSIDE: LLMs’ internal states retain the power of hallucination detection](https://arxiv.org/abs/2402.03744) *Chao Chen et.al.* 6 Feb 2024